 On October 6th, with two friends, I visited The Lake District, an area of stunning natural beauty in England’s northwest, which inspired the poetry of William Wordsworth (1770 – 1850).
 It was the first time I have been able to use my fresh new eyesight for pure pleasure.

 When we arrived, I had in my mind Wordsworth’s poetic descriptions, which I had studied at school, but I had no idea what my eyes would allow me to see.
-The Lake District truly is a beautiful place.
+The Lake District indeed is a beautiful place.

 December: My visit to the Lake District (in October) revealed the thrill of depth perception, (often called 3-D vision), something which I had never experienced before, by allowing me to see texture for the first time.
-Despite my excitement, the things I could see often confused me, because even familiar objects did not look the way I expected.
+Despite my excitement, the things I could see often confused me because even familiar objects did not look the way I expected.

 By mid-December, I noticed that depth perception is possible even in low light conditions and that it is a new skill on which I can rely, and which will become more useful as it becomes more familiar to me.

-Sceptics, who have watched My Serrapeptase Adventure, from the beginning, have suggested to me that many of the improvements in my health, which have excited me so much, are, in fact, a recovery of the health I lost in the years immediately before My Serrapeptase Adventure began.
+Sceptics, who have watched My Serrapeptase Adventure, from the beginning, suggested to me that many of the improvements in my health, which have excited me so much, are, in fact, a recovery of the health I lost in the years immediately before My Serrapeptase Adventure began.
 Although I do not share their view, I can understand it.

 The development of depth perception (3-D vision) is distinctly different, even from the other improvements in my eyesight, which I have reported before.
-The reason I have never experienced depth perception before, is a direct result of the underlying brain damage of cerebral palsy.
+The reason I have never experienced depth perception before is a direct result of the underlying brain damage of cerebral palsy.
 This means that my newfound ability to perceive depth and to begin to make sense of it cannot be described as a recovery.
 To the best of my knowledge, it is not possible to recover a skill, which was never previously available.

 For the first time, I have been able to recognise the faces of friends from a distance, which has given me a curious mixture of the familiarity of established friendships, combined with the excitement of seeing someone for the first time; because they have literally looked different, each time my eyesight has improved.